prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ## Configuring requested attributes

 Attributes other than the nonID can be requested using the `requestedAttributesOverrides` configuration option.

+For example, with the configuration below, the nonID as well as 'uid2', the 'medianet' id and the 'bidswitch' id will be requested:

+{% highlight javascript %}
+pbjs.setConfig({
+    userSync: {
+        userIds: [{
+            "name": "liveIntentId",
+            "params": {
+                "publisherId": "12432415",
+                "requestedAttributesOverrides": {'uid2': true, 'medianet': true, 'bidswitch': true}, },
+        }]
+    }
+});
+{% endhighlight %}

 ### Multiple user ids

-Among others, LiveIntent's user id sub-module can be configured to request the attributes 'uid2', 'medianet' and 'bidswitch'.
-Each of these attributes will result in a separate id returned by LiveIntent's user id sub-module.
+Among others, LiveIntent's user id sub-module can be configured to request the attributes 'uid2', 'medianet' and 'bidswitch' as in the example above.
+Each of these three attributes will result in a separate id returned by LiveIntent's user id sub-module.
 For example, in case 'uid2' is configured to be requested - additionally to the nonID - the `request.userId` object would look like this:

 {% highlight javascript %}
 ```